-The financial services billing and debt recovery team is responsible for the billing and recovery of a range of services and goods, including providing a sundry debtors service for Salix Homes and Salford Community Leisure Limited.
+The financial services billing and debt recovery team is responsible for the billing and recovery of a range of services and goods, including providing a sundry debtors service for Salford Community Leisure Limited and Aspire For Intelligent Care And Support CIC.

-All customer details and invoices are created and maintained by the Corporate Business financial services billing and debt recovery team which is based at:
+All customer details and invoices are created and maintained by the Service Reform financial services billing and debt recovery team which is based at:

-All information maintained by the section is governed strictly by the Data Protection Act 1988.
+All information maintained by the section is governed strictly by the General Data Protection Regulation (2018).

 All officers working on the billing and debt recovery team are committed to providing the best possible service to the citizens of Salford and have a continual improvement program to ensure processes are as efficient as possible.